Norway in the Eurovision Song Contest

-Norway has been represented at the Eurovision Song Contest 63 times since making its debut in and has only been absent twice since then.
+Norway has been represented at the Eurovision Song Contest 64 times since making its debut in and has only been absent twice since then.
 In 1970, the country boycotted the contest over disagreements about the voting structure, and in 2002, they were relegated.
-The Norwegian participating broadcaster in the contest is Norsk rikskringkasting (NRK), which select its entrant with the national competition Melodi Grand Prix.
+The Norwegian participating broadcaster in the contest is Norsk rikskringkasting (NRK), which selects its entrant with the national competition Melodi Grand Prix.